John-Roger Hinkins: Other organizations founded

 In addition to MSIA, Hinkins has founded several other non-profit organizations.
-In 1976, he founded Koh-e-nor University, later renamed the University of Santa Monica (USM), a private, unaccredited institution offering a master's degree in Spiritual Psychology.
+In 1976, he founded Koh-e-nor University, later renamed the University of Santa Monica (USM), a private, now-unaccredited institution which for several years offered a master's degree in Spiritual Psychology.
 Prior to his death, Hinkins served as the chancellor of the University.

 In 1977 Hinkins founded the Peace Theological Seminary & College of Philosophy (PTS).
 An educational non-profit organization, PTS offers undergraduate workshops, courses and retreats, and postgraduate programs centered on the teachings of MSIA.
-The school, which is ecumenical and non-denominational, offers Masters and Doctorate degrees in Spiritual Science.
-Its headquarters is home to the Peace Awareness Labyrinth and Gardens.
-Hinkins received his doctorate in Spiritual Science from this organization, and is its President.
+The school, an ecumenical and non-denominational, offered Masters and Doctorate degrees in Spiritual Science.
+Hinkins received his doctorate in Spiritual Science from this organization, and was its president.

 In 1978 Hinkins created the Insight organization with friend and fellow MSIA Minister Russell Bishop.
 Insight Seminars is an international non-profit educational organization headquartered in Santa Monica, California.
-Hinkins serves as Insight Seminars' Chairman of the Board.
+Hinkins served as Insight Seminars' chairman of the board.

 In 1979, Hinkins founded the Heartfelt Foundation, a volunteer-driven, 501(c)(3) non-profit organization dedicated to serving and assisting people in any form of need.

 In 1982, Hinkins founded the Institute for Individual and World Peace (IIWP), a volunteer-driven 501(c)(3) non-profit organization dedicated to studying, identifying, and presenting the processes that lead to peace.
-IIWP owns and operates the Windermere Ranch, a 142-acre property in the Santa Ynez Mountains that is used to breed and train Arabian horses.

 Author and filmmaker

-Hinkins is the author of over 55 books.
-His most recent books are 'The Rest of Your Life' (2007), 'Timeless Wisdoms: Volume One' (2008) and 'Timeless Wisdoms: Volume Two' (2008).
+Hinkins is the author of over 55 books, including The Rest of Your Life (2007), Timeless Wisdoms (2008).
 He has given more than 6000 seminars over the last forty years, most of which have been recorded either in audio or video format by NOW Productions.
-Hinkins also produces his own national cable TV show, 'That Which Is', and has appeared on other television and radio programs, including CNN's Larry King Live, The Roseanne Show, and Politically Incorrect.
+Hinkins also produced his own national cable TV show, That Which Is.

 In 1988, Hinkins partnered with actor Jsu Garcia to create 'Scott J-R Productions', a film production company committed to creating "spirit-filled" films.
-Their first full-length feature was 'My Little Havana', followed by 'Spiritual Warriors', based on Hinkins' book 'Spiritual Warrior: The Art of Spiritual Living'.
+Their first full-length feature was My Little Havana, followed by Spiritual Warriors, based on Hinkins' book Spiritual Warrior: The Art of Spiritual Living.